dethertech/detherContracts/README.md

 When opening a bid, a bidder need to pay an entry fees of 1% of his stake, this entry fees is sent to the TaxCollector contract.
 The entry fees is here to avoid spamming the network with unmotivated auction.

+Its important to keep in mind that we dont handle the crypto which are buy and sell.
+The dether protocol manage only the zone.
+The trade itself dont need to be in-protocol, and keeping it outside the protocol allow to add more privacy, by enabling the possibilities to manage a zone with one wallet and do the trade with another wallet.

 On top of this system, any shops accepting cryptocurrencies will have the possibilities to advertise its shop on the map.
 -> 2 possibilities here:
 The shop is on an owned zone: the shop will need to pay a taxes (in DTH) to the zone owner (the zone owner will determine the amount)